-Ubuntu is based on Debian Stable, so naturally, they are similar in many ways.
+Ubuntu is based on a snapshot of Debian (Testing), so naturally, they are similar in many ways.
 However, they still have differences.
 Our comparison will focus more on the differences, but we’ll include the similarities too, so you can better compare them and decide which distro is better for you.
 This is a controversial comparison, so we expect as much input from you as possible.
 Leave a comment below, please.

 For a quick overview, use this comparison table:

 |Uses free software only||Uses both free and proprietary software|

 |More stable||Less stable (compared to Debian)|

 |Stable releases have support for 3 years max.||LTS releases have support for 5 years max.|